-Correspondence of the departments of the humerus to the anatomical formations.
-Fracture of the neck of the shoulder (Fracture of the neck of the humerus)
+Correspondence of the sections of the humerus to the anatomical formations.
+Fracture of the neck of the humerus (Fracture of the neck of the humerus)

 The human skeleton has 205-207 bones, of which 64 belong to the skeleton of the upper limbs.
-Consider where the humerus is located, which serves to articulate the parts of the arms, takes part in the movement, and also takes on the loads associated with the forearm and the entire shoulder girdle.
+Let's consider where the humerus is located, which serves to articulate parts of the arms, takes part in movement, and also takes on the loads associated with the forearm and the entire shoulder girdle.

-If we talk about typing, then osteology defines this bone as a long, tubular, part of the free upper limb of the skeleton, since its length significantly exceeds its width.
-Tubular bones are very strong in their structure, nature has well thought out their structure, and in terms of the strength of resistance to pressure of body weight and possible additional weights, they can be compared with cast iron.
+If we talk about typing, osteology defines this bone as a long, tubular one, part of the free upper limb of the skeleton, since its length significantly exceeds its width.
+Tubular bones are very strong in their structure, nature has thought out their structure well, and in terms of the strength of resistance to the pressure of the body weight and possible additional weights, they can be compared with cast iron.

-The shape and structure of each organ in the skeleton is determined by the function it performs: the humerus participates in connections with the spherical shoulder and complex elbow joints, which determines its features among other tubular bones.
+The shape and structure of each organ in the skeleton is determined by the function it performs: The humerus bone is involved in connections with the spherical shoulder and complex elbow joints, which determines its features among other tubular bones.

-When connected in its upper section with a blade, for example, a characteristic feature appears - a discrepancy between the sizes of the structures of the elements.
-The spherical, convex head is disproportionate to the articular scapular cavity, which is called the glenoid in medicine.
+When connected in its upper section to the scapula, for example, a characteristic feature appears - a discrepancy in the size of the structure of the elements.
+The spherical, convex head is disproportionate to the articular scapular cavity, called in medicine the glenoid.
 It is almost flat, its diameter is four times smaller than the size of the articular head.

-The shock-absorbing element in this connection is such parts of the head as hyaline cartilage and the articular cartilaginous lip.
+The shock-absorbing element in this connection are parts of the head such as hyaline cartilage and the articular cartilaginous lip.
 They carry the functions of increasing the depth of the scapular cavity, cushioning and stabilizing the joint.
-The joint capsule also contributes to the stability of the joint - a dense, permeable bag, in the walls of which the ligaments are located.
+The stability of the joint is also facilitated by the joint capsule - a dense, permeable sac in the walls of which ligaments are located.

-Such a feature in the structure serves the freedom of the amplitude of movements, on the other hand, the head may fall out of the joint during a sharp movement, accompanied by a jerk, and in case of dislocation, it happens that the cartilaginous lip comes off the glenoid.
+This structural feature serves for freedom of range of motion; on the other hand, the head can fall out of the joint during a sudden movement, accompanied by a jerk, and in the case of dislocation, it happens that the cartilaginous lip is torn away from the glenoid.

-• apophyses- from the Greek apophysis, i.e. "sprout".
+• apophyses– from the Greek apophysis, i.e. "shoot".
 These processes serve to attach muscles and fix ligaments;

-• epiphyses- upper and lower ends of the diaphysis, represented by a spongy substance;
+• epiphyses– the upper and lower ends of the diaphysis are represented by spongy substance;

-• diaphysis- the body is represented by a compact substance, it has a channel with a yellow brain in adults and a red one in children.
+• diaphysis- the body, represented by a compact substance, contains a channel with a yellow brain in adults and a red brain in children.

-• metaphysis- a zone of growth that occurs up to 22-23 years;
+• metaphysis– growth zone that occurs until 22-23 years of age;

 • hyaline cartilage– covering the ends of the bone;

-• periosteum- the outer covering, consists of connective tissue, capillaries and nerves pass here, which provide nutrition and communication.
-The fibrous layer of the periosteum provides good grip for tendons and ligaments.
+• periosteum– the outer covering consists of connective tissue; capillaries and nerves pass through here, providing nutrition and communication.
+The fibrous layer of the periosteum provides good adhesion for tendons and ligaments.

 You can clearly see the device in the photo, using the example of the right humerus.

-All anatomy and uniqueness is subject to the best mobile connection with the area of the shoulder, the bones of the forearm:
+All anatomy and uniqueness are subject to the best movable connection with the area of the shoulder and forearm bones:

-1. Shoulder joint - articulation of the upper end + scapula.
+1. The shoulder joint is the articulation of the upper end + scapula.

 2. Forearm joints:

-• shoulder + elbow - through the surface of the lower end, trochlea humeri block, cylindrical;
+• humeral + ulnar – through the surface of the lower end, trochlea humeri block, cylindrical in shape;

-• brachial + radial - through the surface of the lower epiphysis, capitulum humeri, spherical shape.
+• humeral + radial - through the surface of the lower epiphysis, capitulum humeri, spherical in shape.

-The complex biomechanics of these connections make a variety of hand movements possible.
+The complex biomechanics of these joints make a variety of hand movements possible.

-The upper, or proximal, end is wider than the body itself, it has a rounded head, caput humeri.
+The upper, or proximal, end is wider than the body itself and has a rounded head, caput humeri.
 It is turned towards the scapula, and its smooth sphere is separated by the anatomical neck of the humerus, collum anatomicum.
-The head of the humerus is covered with hyaline cartilage, providing cushioning during movements and necessary for proper functioning and mobility.
+The head of the humerus is covered with hyaline cartilage, providing shock absorption during movements and necessary for proper functioning and mobility.

-• tuberculum majus- a large tubercle on the literal surface;
+• tuberculum majus– large tubercle on the literal surface;

-• tuberculum minus- a small tubercle of the humerus, located in front of the lateral literal.
+• tuberculum minus- the lesser tubercle of the humerus, located in front of the lateral literal.

-From each of the apophyses, the ridges of the greater tubercle and the lesser tubercle descend downward.
-These ridges separate the intertubercular groove where the tendon of the biceps brachii lies.
+From each of the apophyses the ridges of the greater and lesser tubercle extend downward.
+These ridges separate the intertubercular groove, where the biceps brachii tendon lies.

-Below the apophyses, the narrowest place is located - the surgical neck of the shoulder, a narrowing corresponding to the zone of the epiphysis.
-It belongs to especially vulnerable traumatological places, since in this place there is a sharp change in the cross section: from a rounded one at the upper end to a trihedron at the lower one.
+Below the apophyses there is also the narrowest place - the surgical neck of the humerus, a narrowing corresponding to the zone of the epiphysis.
+It belongs to particularly vulnerable traumatological places, since in this place there is a sharp change in the cross-section: from round at the upper end to trihedral at the lower end.

-Between the upper and lower ends there is a diaphysis, which acts as a lever for receiving the main load, it has a non-uniform cross section: at the top, the shape is cylindrical, and closer to the lower end, a transition is made to a trihedral form.
+Between the upper and lower ends there is a diaphysis, which acts as a lever to receive the main load; it has a heterogeneous cross-section: at the top the shape is cylindrical, and closer to the lower end there is a transition to a triangular form.

-This view is determined by the front, outer and inner ridges that stretch in this area.
+This appearance is determined by the anterior, external and internal ridges that extend in this area.

-• literal surface- in the region of the upper third of this part of the body, the deltoid tuberosity of the humerus is distinguished, a relief area along which the muscle of the same name is attached, raising the shoulder outward to the horizontal plane;
+• literal surface– in the area of the upper third of this part of the body, the deltoid tuberosity of the humerus stands out, a relief area along which the muscle of the same name is attached, lifting the shoulder outward to a horizontal plane;

-• medial surface- here the furrow of the radial nerve descends in a spiral, the ulnar nerve itself lies in it, coming close to the bone in this place, as well as the deep brachial arteries;
+• medial surface– here the groove of the radial nerve descends in a spiral; the ulnar nerve itself, which approaches the bone in this place, as well as the deep brachial arteries, lie in it;

-• nutrient hole- located on the medial front and leads to the distal nutrient canal through which small arteries pass.
+• nutrient opening– located on the medial anterior part and leads into the distal nutrient canal through which small arteries pass.

 Reference!
-Most of the diaphysis is a compact substance.
-On the body of the bone, which borders the medullary cavity, the lamellar bone tissue forms the crossbars of the spongy substance.
+Most of the diaphysis consists of a compact substance.
+On the body of the bone, which borders the medullary cavity, lamellar bone tissue forms the crossbars of the spongy substance.
 The space of the tubular body is filled with bone marrow.

 Distal epiphysis

-The lower end contains 2 fused processes - the capitulum and the block, has a pommel head, which works as part of the radial and elbow joints:
+The lower end contains 2 fused processes - the capitula and the trochlea, and has a pommel of a head, which works as part of the radial and ulnar joints:

-1. Internal condyle- on this side of the surface of the epiphysis, it forms a block of the shoulder, with which it is coupled and connected in the joint by the ulna: its upper end continues upward with the olecranon.
+1. Internal condyle- on this side of the surface of the epiphysis it forms a block of the shoulder, with which the ulna bone is in coupling and is connected in the joint: its upper end continues upward with the olecranon process.
 On the posterior surface of the condyle there is a groove where the nerve trunk is located.
 This groove and condyle can be palpated during examination, which carries a number of diagnostic functions.

-2. Outer- the head of the epiphysis on this side of the articular surface already cooperates with the radius.
-The joint allows the forearm to pivot and flex despite being tightly hinged with a block.
+2. Outer– the head of the epiphysis on this side of the articular surface already cooperates with the radius.
+The joint allows the forearm to rotate and bend despite the tight hinge with the block.

-Also in the front section is the coronary fossa, the process of the ulna is placed in it when a person bends the arm.
-The radial fossa is less pronounced, but does the same job for the process of the radial bone.
-Note that the wall between the antecubital fossa and the coronary fossa is very thin and consists of only 2 layers.
+Also in the anterior section is the coronoid fossa; the process of the ulna is placed into it when a person bends his arm.
+The radial fossa is less pronounced, but does the same job for the radial process.
+Note that the wall lying between the ulnar fossa and the coronoid fossa is very thin and consists of only 2 layers.

 Conclusion

-The human humerus and its anatomy are well studied and described, yet complex, as the arms are one of the most mobile parts of the human body.
-At the heart of the daily movements familiar to us, which we don’t even think about, complex and amazing biomechanics are involved.
+The human humerus and its anatomy are well studied and described, yet they are complex, as the arms are one of the most mobile parts of the human body.
+The basis of our usual daily movements, which we don’t even think about, involves complex and amazing biomechanics.

-The shoulder refers to the long tubular bones of a person.
-Anatomy is simple and is determined by a number of functions performed.
-On its surface there are anatomical formations, such as the head, medial condyle, as well as tubercles and fossae, which serve as attachment points for muscles and ligaments.
-The humerus acts as a lever.
-Fractures are very dangerous, because due to damage to the bone marrow canal, a fat embolism may develop or a blockage of the vessel may occur.
+The shoulder refers to the long tubular bones of humans.
+The anatomy is simple and is determined by a number of functions performed.
+On its surface there are anatomical formations, such as the head, medial condyle, as well as tubercles and pits, which serve as attachment points for muscles and ligaments.
+The humerus functions as a lever.
+Fractures are very dangerous, because due to damage to the bone marrow canal, a fat embolism can develop or a vessel may become blocked.

-Most often, the shoulder suffers as a result of fractures in the anatomical neck.
+Most often, the shoulder suffers as a result of fractures in the area of the anatomical neck.

 Structure and anatomy

 At the top of the bone there is a round formation - the head, which is an integral part of the joint.
 It is separated from the rest of the bone by a narrow groove.
 It is called the anatomical neck.
 It is in this part that fractures most often occur.
 Behind it is the place of attachment of the main muscles of the shoulder, represented by two tubercles - large and small, as well as ridges.
-The small tubercle is located in front on the shoulder.
+The lesser tubercle is located in front of the shoulder.
 There is a tuberosity in the middle of the bone.
 This is where the deltoid muscle attaches.
-From the side of the elbow, the humerus ends with 2 epicondyles, between which there is an articular surface.
+On the side of the elbow, the humerus ends with 2 epicondyles, between which there is an articular surface.
 The medial condyle is much larger than the lateral one.
-There are also 2 recesses - the olecranon or cubital fossa and the radius.
+There are also 2 recesses located here - the olecranon process or ulnar fossa and the radial one.

 Functions of the humerus

-The shoulder structure is actually a lever and increases the scope when performing movements of the upper limb.
-In addition, the bone is involved in maintaining balance when the center of gravity shifts during walking.
+The shoulder structure is actually a lever and increases the range of motion of the upper limb.
+In addition, the bone is involved in maintaining balance when the center of gravity shifts while walking.
 This element determines the correct support of a person on his hands when climbing stairs and in other specific body positions.

 Damage: causes and symptoms

-With a dislocation of the shoulder joint, a person feels a sharp pain.
+When the shoulder joint is dislocated, a person feels sharp pain.

-Dislocation of the shoulder and elbow joint is common, and is associated with high mobility of the upper limb.
-Distinguish front, rear and bottom offset.
-In case of damage, movement of the limb becomes difficult, pain is felt, swelling is visualized.
+Dislocation of the shoulder and elbow joint is common and is associated with high mobility of the upper limb.
+There are anterior, posterior and inferior displacement.
+If damaged, it becomes difficult to move the limb, pain is felt, and swelling is visualized.
 When a nerve is pinched, the skin becomes numb.
-Dislocations are isolated as new and chronic.
-At the same time, a large tubercle protrusion or a neck fracture may occur.
-The shoulder is swollen, it hurts, hemorrhage is noticeable, sensitivity is lost in the arm and fingers.
+Dislocations are distinguished as new and old.
+At the same time, a protrusion of the greater tubercle or a fracture of the neck may occur.
+The shoulder is swollen, painful, there is noticeable hemorrhage, sensitivity in the arm and fingers is lost.

-A fracture of the humerus occurs due to a significant force impact.
-This happens when you fall back on your elbows or forward on outstretched arms.
-The splitting of bones occurs in anatomically weak places.
+A fracture of the humerus occurs due to significant force.
+This happens when you fall backward on your elbows or forward on your outstretched arms.
+Bone fracture occurs in anatomically weak areas.
 These include:

 • anatomical and surgical neck;

-• region of the head of the humerus;
+• area of the head of the humerus;

 • the middle of the bone.

 Immediately after the injury, the patient feels a sharp pain in the arm, as well as the inability to perform actions with it.
-The exact amount of lost movements depends on the immediate location of the damage.
-After some time, there is a strong swelling of the shoulder, bruising and bruising is possible.
+The exact amount of movement lost depends on the immediate location of the injury.
+After some time, severe swelling of the shoulder is observed, and bruising and bruising may develop.
 In this case, the limb is significantly deformed.

 Diseases

-A common disease is, that is, the introduction of infection into the bone marrow through the blood.
-The shoulder is affected because this bone is tubular and has an abundant blood supply.
-As a result of the development of this disease, the bone tissue can decompose, and then pathological fractures are formed (without the participation of a strong external influence).
-In addition, the development of arthritis of the shoulder and elbow joint is possible.
+A common disease is the introduction of infection into the bone marrow through the blood.
+Damage to the shoulder occurs because this bone is tubular and has an abundant blood supply.
+As a result of the development of this disease, bone tissue can decompose, and then pathological fractures form (without the participation of strong external influences).
+In addition, arthritis of the shoulder and elbow joints may develop.

 ANATOMICAL ATLAS